-All non-real-time external links are SFP links (additional miniPOD based connectivity might be provided as well).
+All non-real-time external links are SFP.
 Data rates and encoding scheme need to be kept within the capabilities of the control FPGA (Kintex-7, up to 6.6 Gb/s).
 Since the use of L1Calo RODs is envisaged in an initial phase from 2013/14, the DAQ and Level-2 links need to be compatible to the legacy data formats (G-Link).
 Firmware has been devised at Stockholm University to generate compliant signals in Xilinx MGTs.
 The optical control link is assumed to be run at 1.25 Gb/s line rate and will therefore be compatible to Ethernet (SGMII).
-Two spare optical inputs (up to 6.6Gb/s) will be available on the DAQ/Lvl-2 SFP devices.
+Two spare optical inputs (up to 6.6 Gb/s) will be available on the DAQ/Lvl-2 SFP devices.
 They will be routed such that the LHC bunch clock can be received that way.
 It should be noted that the optical wavelength of those devices is not compatible to the current TTC system and an external converter needs to be employed.
+Additional miniPOD based connectivity is available for DAQ data, using an embedded ROD.
+This will be a firmware plugin on the control FPGA.
+For purpose of busy handling a Lemo socket will be made available via the extension mezzanine.

-A limited amount of electrical I/O is available into the processor FPGAs.
-These data lines are reserved for the most latency critical paths.
-Dependent on the needs they might be configured as either inputs from the digital processors, or outputs to the CTP.
+A limited amount (32 differential lanes) of electrical I/O is available from the processor FPGAs.
+These data lines are reserved for the most latency critical paths to the CTP.
 The signals are routed via a mezzanine module, so as to allow for signal conditioning.
 The maximum data rate on the electrical path will depend on the signal conditioning scheme chosen, and the cable length.
 The FPGAs themselves would allow for more than 1 Gb/s per signal pair.
-The electrical port width is 22 signal pairs per processor FPGA.
+The electrical port width is up to 22 signal pairs per processor FPGA.
+A VHDCI style connector has been suggested for the electrical port.
 Connector mechanics are affecting the mezzanine module only and are not within the scope of this review.

 I/O From/to bandwidth

 Real-time input various 160 up to 13 Gb/s Opto fibre / MTP 48 miniPOD, 8b/10b

 Real-time output CTP 24 up to 13 Gb/s Opto fibre / MTP miniPOD, 8b/10b

-Spare electrical various 44 up to 1 Gb/s via mezzanine LVDS
+Real-time electrical CTP 32 up to 160Mb/s via mezzanine LVDS

+Control 21Gb/s Ethernet electrical,

-Control 1Gb/s Electrical, zone 2
+zone 2

 Control 1Gb/s SFP

 DAQ D-ROD ~1Gb/s SFP

 ROI R-ROD ~1Gb/s SFP

 IPMB Zone 1

-Pre-config access USB 480Mb/s Zone 2

-LHC clock TTC Electrical, zone 2

 LHC clock TTC etc. Optical front panel